 where D_t^P is a dummy equal to one for the placebo period.
 To understand this specification, note that the first line corresponds to equation (24) where the treatment indicator in the interaction term has been replaced by the log change in the net-of-tax rate $\Delta \log (1 - \tau{it})$.
-By itself, this line would be a triple-differences estimate comparing the basic difference-in-differences for movers and stayers.
-The second line corresponds exactly to equation (24) but is turned on only for the pre-reform (placebo) period.
-The combination of the two lines gives our quadruple-differences
+By itself, this line would be a triple-differences estimate comparing the difference-in-differences for movers and stayers.
+The

 28It is worth spelling out the identification assumptions of the triple-differences and quadruple-differences specifications, respectively.
-The triple-differences specification is based on the assumption that any non-tax differences in earnings growth above and below the treatment threshold (for example due to mean reversion) is constant over time.
+The triple-differences specification is based on the assumption that any non-tax difference in earnings growth above and below the treatment threshold (for example due to mean reversion) is constant over time.
 This allows us to correct for non-tax confounders by doing the difference-in-differences in pre-reform data.
-The quadruple-differences specification starts from the idea that job stayers cannot respond to taxes and therefore provide additional information on non-tax differences in earnings growth above and below the treatment threshold.
-This specification is based on the assumptions that, if non-tax differences in earnings growth above and below the treatment threshold are changing over time, they are changing in the same way for movers and stayers.
+The quadruple-differences specification is based on the assumption that job stayers cannot respond to taxes and therefore provide additional information on non-tax confounders.
+Assuming no stayer responses, the specification allows for non-tax differences in earnings growth above and below the treatment threshold to be changing over time, as long as they are changing in the same way for movers and stayers.